shaoqiangzhang/HiCENT/README.md

 Before running the script, ensure the default values in the ```data_divider_parser()``` function, located in ```Arg_Parser.py```, are updated to align with your requirements.
 The resulting dataset files will be saved in ```$root_dir/data``` with names like ```hicent_<parameters>.npz```.

-## Single-Cell Hi-C Data Preprocessing Workflow
+## Single-Cell Hi-C Data Preprocessing

 ### Preparing the data